 - Bed linen and towels

-- 6 x dinner on board, 2 on your own account
+- 6 x dinners on board, two on your account in Arnhem and Cologne

 - Packed lunches for bike trips

 - Coffee and tea on board